zeng-dong/interests-researches/_design/Mermaid/Documenting domain.md

+Domain modeling is the primary way of determining the important aspects of a business DDD is the methodology used to bring that domain model to life in your day-to-day work.

 ### Association
 - for a relationship to be classed as an association, the entities must be able to exist dependently of one another and likely have their own life cycles
 - using: Furthermore, there is generally no “owner” of the relationship for associations